17 Best Horror Movies on Netflix Right Now (May 2024)

 Table of Contents

 Netflix streams over 3,000 movies at any given moment.
 The movies change daily.
 So keeping track of all the best horror and scary movies on Netflix in 2024 can be a chore.
 This list though is designed to help you quickly find all the best horror movies on Netflix.
 It’s updated constantly to ensure every movie is actually still on Netflix.
 If you’re looking for a good scary movie on Netflix, this is the best place to start.
-And if you’re looking for something more funny than scary, take a look at our recommendations for 12 Horror Comedies on Netflix in April 2024.
+And if you’re looking for something to watch during the month of Mother’s Day, take a look at our recommendations for 9 Mother’s Day Horror and Thriller Movies on Netflix in May 2024.

 Fear (1996)